jonathanmorgan/context_text/README.md

 - [https://docs.djangoproject.com/en/dev/howto/static-files/](https://docs.djangoproject.com/en/dev/howto/static-files/)

-- in your web root, create a folder named "static" directly in your webroot to hold static files for applications (in ubuntu, the default webroot is /var/www):
+- in your web root, create a folder named "static" directly in your webroot to hold static files for applications (in ubuntu 14.04 and greater, the default webroot is /var/www/html):

         (sudo) mkdir static

+- update the permissions on the static directory so you update them if not root.
+You can either do this by making it world readable (potentially a security risk), or you can change the ownership to a group that your user is a member of, then change the permissions to 775 (so group writable, but not world-writable).

+        (sudo) chmod 777 static

+        # OR
+        (sudo) chgrp <group_name> static
+        (sudo) chmod 775 static

 - open up the `settings.py` file in `<project_folder>/research` and update the STATIC_ROOT variable so it contains the path to the "static" directory you created in teh step above.
 Ubuntu example:

-        STATIC_ROOT = '/var/www/static'
+        STATIC_ROOT = '/var/www/html/static'

 - run the following command to initialize static files for your applications (have to sudo if the folder is in webroot, owned by root):